National Employment Standards: Safety net

 There are eleven minimum conditions covered under the National Employment Standards:

 Maximum weekly hours: This standard provides that employers must not request or require an employee to work more than 38 hours for full-time employees or the ordinary hours of work for a part-time employee.

 Requests for flexible working arrangements: This standard allows for employees to request a change to their working arrangements where such change relates to any of the circumstances listed in the Act, which includes caring for children or family, disability, age, or family violence.

 Unpaid parental leave: Parents who complete 12 months service with an employer become entitled to take a period of 12 months of unpaid parental leave without pay from their employer.

 Annual leave: Australian employees receive 20 days of paid annual leave per year, which is said to be generous compared to many countries.

 Personal leave: 10 days of personal leave per year is provided, with this for use when an employee is unfit for work due to illness or family emergency, and 20 days of paid leave for domestic violence purposes.

 Community service leave: This entitlement allows employees to take unpaid community service leave for activities such as voluntary emergency management activities or jury duty.

 Long service leave: An employee gets long service leave after a long period of working for the same employer, and this entitlement varies from state to state.

 Public holidays: This entitles employees to be absent from work on a day that is a public holiday in their base state of work.

 Notice of termination and redundancy pay: This provision ensures that employees are provided with a fair period of termination notice, and redundancy pay depending on years of service.

 Fair work information statements: Standardised documents on the rights of employees which must be given to any new employee on commencement.

-Casual conversion ad casual employment information statement Casual employees must be provided with a statement similar to the fair work information statement, but for casuals on their entitlements including the right to convert to permanent employment.
+Casual conversion and casual employment information statement Casual employees must be provided with a statement similar to the fair work information statement, but for casuals on their entitlements including the right to convert to permanent employment.